MichaelBell/tinyQV/README.md

 # Tiny-QV: A Risc-V SoC for Tiny Tapeout <!-- omit in toc -->

-A 4 bit at a time RV32 processor, similar to [nanoV](https://github.com/MichaelBell/nanoV) but optimized for QSPI RAM and Flash instead of SPI FRAM.
+A 4 bit at a time RV32 processor, optimized for use on Tiny Tapeout with QSPI RAM and Flash.

-The aim of this design is to make a small microcontroller that is as fast as practical given the Tiny Tapeout constraints, and sticking to a 2x2 tile size.
+The aim of this design is to make a small microcontroller that is as fast as practical given the Tiny Tapeout constraints.

 ## Overview